AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-designmode.md

    **Properties**

    The **Properties** tab lets you configure the important design parameters of the component.
-For example for an image component you can define the maximum and minimum size of the image allowed.
+For example, for an image component you can define the maximum and minimum size of the image allowed.

    **Features**